Abhi82Kr/Database/README.md

 Database

 The Employee Management App is a comprehensive solution designed to streamline the management of employee information within an organization.
-This user-friendly application allows for efficient storage, editing, deletion, and viewing of employee details, ensuring that HR tasks are simplified and organized.
+This user-friendly application allows for efficient storage, editing, deletion, and viewing of employee details.

 **Key Features:**